yiyedang/random-repo-name/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+Discuss with the group and make an outline/deadlines to make sure we are staying on track to finish the tasks on time.

 ## How will will communicate difficulties with a task assigned to us